wimlouw/mynotes/content/post/2024-03-26-notes-on-llms/index.md

 ## Useful links
 - See this interactive article in the FT “Generative AI exists because of the transformer” (https://ig.ft.com/generative-ai/), and for a deeper dive: Andrej Karpathy’s “LLMs for busy people” (https://www.youtube.com/watch?v=zjkBMFhNj_g) | YouTube︎
+- See “Supervised Machine Learning for Text Analysis in R” Emil Hvitfeldt and Julia Silge (https://smltar.com/)
 -   Metaphors

     -   "stochastic parrot" / "statistical parrot" --- Emily Bender, Timnit Gebru et al. "On the Dangers of Stochastic Parrots: Can Language Models Be Too Big? <https://dl.acm.org/doi/10.1145/3442188.3445922>